 I write a fortnightly newsletter that teaches you how to build ecosystems for social change without burning out.
 Subscribe for professional insights, a peek of my bookshelf and the weekly Shen-Anika-ns of living, working and building community in the Shenandoah Valley, VA.

-Welcome to the 101st issue of Impact Curator!
+View this email in browser Welcome to the 105th issue of Impact Curator!
 I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-CreativeMornings Shenandoah Valley is one of my most sacred gatherings every month.
-Copyright: Amelia Schmid Hello Reader, In her February newsletter, Priya Parker, author of The Art of Gathering, wrote: When the world is...
+We hosted our 1st joint CreativeMornings meetup between the Shenandoah Valley and the Charlottesville chapter.
+Community > competition Hello Reader, I recently hosted a hot seat session for...